What is Pupil Parliament about?

 Link teacher: Miss Amerigo

-All members of the school council have a duty to report back any information they discuss to their classes, every week.
-They must also make sure they represent the views of every child in their own classes by sharing them at school council.
+All members of the Pupil Parliament have a duty to report back any information they discuss to their classes, every week.
+They must also make sure they represent the views of every child in their own classes by sharing them at their meeting.
 They can record this information in their school council book.

 Chairperson: The Chairperson runs the meetings.
 First, they read through the last week’s minutes to check they are a true reflection of what happened; if all members agree, the minutes are signed.
 The chair then forms and shares the meeting’s agenda with the school council and works through this.